Get insider access

 Anker Soundcore Life Q30 Wireless

 The Anker Soundcore Life Q30 Wireless are the next generation of the Anker Soundcore Life Q20 Wireless and are slightly better than their predecessor.
 The Q30 come with a hard case.
 They have an improved noise isolation performance and longer-lasting battery life.
 They're also compatible with the Anker Soundcore app, which allows you to customize their sound profile with a graphic EQ and presets.
-However, the Q20 are more stable and have a better-balanced sound profile out of the box.
+However, the Q20 are more stable on your head.

 Sony WH-CH520 Wireless